 How can agile change management help make agile transformation successful?

-In the mission to make an agency more agile and thus more flexible and customer oriented, both methods of classic and agile change management can be applied.
-Of course, it makes sense to give preference to agile approaches - but methods of "classic change" don't need to be left behind entirely.
+In the mission to make an agency more agile and thus more flexible and customer-oriented, both classic and agile change management methods can be applied.
+Of course, it makes sense to give preference to agile approaches - but methods of "classic change" do not have to be left out.

 Every business is unique so there is no single path to agile success.
 Instead, it pays to learn from other organizations and adapt their approach to your own situation.
 This is how any agency can succeed in fostering incremental change as well as a culture of continuous improvement.